CodeProSpecialist/Billionaires-Crypto-Trading-Robot-2025/README.md

 ### How the Crypto Trading Bot Works: Buying, Selling, Fee Compensation, and Profit Mechanism

-The Billionaires Crypto Trading Robot is a Python-based automated system designed for Binance.US, focusing on USDT-paired cryptocurrencies priced between $1–$25 with specific bullish signals.
-It uses a mean-reversion strategy with momentum filters, leveraging 15 days of historical price data stored in an SQLAlchemy database (SQLite by default).
-The bot runs in a loop every 60 seconds, checking signals, managing orders, and sending CallMeBot WhatsApp alerts for key events.
+The Billionaires Crypto Trading Robot is a Python-based automated system designed for Binance.US, focusing on USDT-paired cryptocurrencies priced between $1–$1000 with specific bullish signals.
+It uses a mean-reversion strategy enhanced with comprehensive indicators including RSI, MACD, MFI, Bollinger Bands, Stochastic Oscillator, ATR, SMA, EMA, and candlestick patterns, leveraging 60 days of historical price data (1-hour klines) stored in an SQLAlchemy database (SQLite by default).
+The bot runs in a loop every 60 seconds, checking signals, managing orders, processing filled orders, and sending CallMeBot WhatsApp alerts for key events.
+It also prints a professional dashboard to the console for real-time status monitoring.

-It prioritizes **limit orders** for buys (to get maker fees) and mixes **market/limit sells** based on price velocity (fast rises use market sells for quick exits).
+On startup, it imports all owned nonzero-balance assets (any pair convertible to USDT) as tracked positions, using current market prices as entry points for profit calculations.
+It prioritizes **limit orders** for buys (to get maker fees) with a 300-second timeout and adaptive sells (market for urgent exits based on bearish signals, limit otherwise).
 All trades aim for a **net profit of at least 0.8% after fees**, with risk controls like allocating only 10% of balance per trade and maintaining a $2 minimum USDT buffer. **Profits are not guaranteed, and you risk losing all or part of your investment.**

 Below, I'll break down the buying, selling, fee compensation, and profit mechanisms step by step, referencing the code's logic.

 #### 1. **How the Bot Buys**
-The bot buys only when a coin meets strict criteria for low risk and bullish potential, ensuring it enters near a 15-day low with upward momentum.
-This is checked in the `check_buy_signal` function during the main loop.
+The bot buys only when a coin meets strict criteria for low risk and bullish potential, ensuring it enters near the lower Bollinger Band with oversold conditions and upward trend signals.
+This is checked in the `check_buy_signal` function during the main loop for symbols without existing positions.

 - **Signal Detection**:
-  - Queries the database for 15 days of hourly candle data (stored via `store_historical_data` using Binance.US historical klines).
+  - Queries the database and fetches 60 days of 1-hour kline data via Binance.US API.
   - Computes metrics like:
-    - 15-day low price (to buy near dips).
-    - RSI (Relative Strength Index) > 50 (indicating strength in uptrends).
+    - RSI (14-period) > 50 (indicating strength).
+    - MFI (Money Flow Index, 14-period) ≤ 70 (avoids overbought).
-    - 5-day ROC (Rate of Change) > 0 (positive momentum).
+    - MACD (12,26,9) > signal line and histogram > 0 (bullish momentum).
-    - Max drawdown < -10% (avoids coins that lose value quickly).
-    - Average volume > $100,000 (ensures liquidity).
+    - Stochastic Oscillator (5,3,3) K% ≤ 30 (oversold).
+    - EMA (21-period) > SMA (50-period) (uptrend confirmation).
-    - Current price between $1–$25.
+    - Current price ≤ lower Bollinger Band (20-period, 2-dev) * 1.005 (near oversold band).
-    - Bullish candlestick patterns (e.g., hammer, engulfing) via TA-Lib in `get_momentum_status`.
+    - Bullish candlestick patterns (e.g., hammer, inverted hammer, engulfing, morning star, three white soldiers) via TA-Lib in `is_bullish_candlestick_pattern`.
+    - Bullish momentum status via TA-Lib patterns in `get_momentum_status`.
+    - 24-hour quote volume > $15,000 (ensures liquidity).
+    - Current price between $1–$1000.
-  - If the current price is ≤ 0.1% above the 15-day low and all filters pass, it triggers a buy (e.g., "bullish" momentum required).
+  - If all filters pass, it triggers a buy.

-- **Order Placement (`execute_buy`)**:
+- **Order Placement (`execute_buy` and `place_limit_buy_with_tracking`)**:
   - Checks USDT balance (> $2 buffer); allocates 10% max per trade.
+  - Calculates buy price as current price * (1 - 0.001 - 0.5 * ATR / current price), where ATR is 14-period for volatility buffer.
-  - Places a **limit buy** at 0.1% below current price (slippage buffer) to qualify as a maker order (lower fees).
+  - Places a **limit buy** to qualify as a maker order (lower fees), adjusted for symbol filters (lot size, price tick, min notional).
-  - Monitors for 5 minutes (300s timeout).
-If filled:
+  - Tracks the order in the database as a PendingOrder and monitors for fills in `check_and_process_filled_orders`.
-    - Records actual entry price (from order status) and buy fee (dynamic via `get_trade_fees`).
+  - On fill (polled in main loop): Records actual entry price, quantity, and buy fee rate (dynamic via `get_trade_fees`).
-    - Stores position in DB (symbol, qty, entry_price, entry_time, buy_fee).
+  - Stores or updates position in DB (symbol, qty, avg_entry_price, buy_fee_rate).
-    - Sends alert: "BUY filled [symbol] @ [price] qty [qty] fee [fee]%".
+  - Sends alert: e.g., "BUY filled [symbol] @ [price] qty [qty]".
-  - If not filled: Cancels and falls back to **market buy** (if signal still valid), using taker fee.
-  - No buy if position already open or balance low.
+  - No buy if position already open, balance low, or signal invalid.

-This ensures buys happen only on high-confidence dips, with data backfilled on startup/pruned daily.
+This ensures buys happen only on high-confidence oversold entries in uptrends, with data fetched on demand and persistence for restarts.

 #### 2. **How the Bot Sells**
-Selling occurs when a held position reaches the profit target after fees, checked in `check_sell_signal` for open positions (loaded from DB).
+Selling occurs when a held position (including imported assets) reaches the profit target after fees, checked in `check_sell_signal` for all open positions (loaded from DB).

 - **Signal Detection**:
   - Fetches current price and dynamic fees (maker/taker via API).
-  - Calculates net profit percentage: `(current_price - entry_price) / entry_price - (buy_fee + estimated_sell_fee)`.
+  - Calculates net profit percentage: `(current_price - avg_entry_price) / avg_entry_price - (buy_fee_rate + sell_fee)`.
-    - `buy_fee` is the actual fee from the buy (stored in position).
+    - `buy_fee_rate` is the stored rate from the buy (or default 0.1%).
-    - `estimated_sell_fee` assumes worst-case taker fee (0.6% in Tier I) for conservatism.
+    - `sell_fee` assumes taker for market sells (urgent) or maker for limit.
   - If net profit < 0.8% (`PROFIT_TARGET`), no sell.
-  - Checks price velocity (1-min delta > 0.5%): Fast rise → market sell (taker fee); slow → limit sell (maker fee).
+  - Determines sell type: Market if bearish candlestick patterns (e.g., shooting star, hanging man, engulfing) or current price ≥ upper Bollinger Band * 0.995; otherwise limit.

-- **Order Placement (`execute_sell`)**:
+- **Order Placement (`execute_sell`, `place_market_sell`, `place_limit_sell_with_tracking`)**:
-  - For **market sell** (fast exit): Immediate sell of full qty; uses taker fee.
+  - For **market sell** (urgent exit): Immediate sell of full qty; uses taker fee.
-  - For **limit sell** (slow exit): Sets price at `entry_price * (1 + PROFIT_TARGET + buy_fee + sell_fee)` to lock in net profit.
+  - For **limit sell** (controlled exit): Sets price at `avg_entry_price * (1 + PROFIT_TARGET + buy_fee_rate + sell_fee)` + 0.5 * ATR to lock in net profit with volatility buffer.
+  - Adjusts for symbol filters (lot size, price tick, min notional).
+  - Tracks limit sells as PendingOrder; processes fills in main loop.
-  - On fill: Records exit price/profit, logs trade to DB, deletes position, sends alert: "SOLD [symbol] @ [exit_price] profit [profit] USDT fee [sell_fee]%".
+  - On fill: Records exit price/profit, logs trade to DB, deletes position, sends alert: "SOLD [symbol] @ [exit_price] Profit $[profit]".
-  - No polling/timeout for sells (assumes quick fills); market sells are instant.
+  - Market sells are instant; limit sells are polled via order status.

-This adaptive approach captures profits quickly in volatile upswings while optimizing for better prices in gradual rises.
+This adaptive approach captures profits while responding to bearish signals for quick exits in volatile conditions.

 #### 3. **How the Bot Compensates for Fees**
 Fees are dynamically handled to ensure trades are profitable **net of costs**, based on your Binance.US tier (queried via API).
-The bot assumes Tier I/VIP 1 (0.4% maker, 0.6% taker) as fallback but fetches real-time values.
+The bot fetches real-time maker/taker rates (defaults to 0.1% if API fails).

 - **Fee Fetching**:
-  - `get_trade_fees` queries `client.get_trade_fee(symbol)` for maker/taker rates (e.g., 0.004 maker, 0.006 taker in Tier I).
+  - `get_trade_fees` queries `client.get_trade_fee(symbol)` for maker/taker rates (e.g., 0.001 maker, 0.001 taker in lower tiers).
-  - If API fails, defaults to Tier I (0.4% maker, 0.6% taker).

 - **Compensation in Buy**:
-  - Limit buys use maker fee (lower); market fallback uses taker.
-  - Actual buy fee stored in position for precise later calculations.
+  - Limit buys use maker fee (lower); stored as `buy_fee_rate` in position for precise calculations.

 - **Compensation in Sell**:
-  - Profit calc subtracts **buy_fee + sell_fee** (sell_fee estimated as taker for market, maker for limit).
+  - Profit calc subtracts **buy_fee_rate + sell_fee** (sell_fee as taker for market, maker for limit).
-  - Sell price for limits is inflated by fees + profit target, ensuring net gain.
+  - Sell price for limits is inflated by fees + profit target + ATR buffer, ensuring net gain.
-  - Example (Tier I, limit buy + market sell):
+  - Example (assuming 0.1% maker/taker):
-    - Buy: 0.4% fee → Effective entry = entry_price * (1 + 0.004).
+    - Buy: 0.1% fee → Effective entry = avg_entry_price * (1 + 0.001).
-    - Sell: Requires current_price >= effective entry * (1 + 0.008 + 0.006) to net 0.8% after 0.6% taker fee.
+    - Sell: Requires current_price >= effective entry * (1 + 0.008 + 0.001) to net 0.8% after sell fee.
-  - Total round-trip compensation: 0.8%–1.2% buffered into targets, preventing breakeven/loss trades.
+  - Total round-trip compensation: Buffered into targets, preventing breakeven/loss trades.

-If on Tier 0 (free maker, 0.01% taker), fees drop to near-zero, allowing more frequent trades without changing code (dynamic fetch handles it).
+Lower-tier fees (e.g., Tier 0 with near-zero rates) allow more frequent trades without code changes (dynamic fetch handles it).

 #### 4. **How the Bot Profits**
-The bot profits by buying low (near 15-day lows with bullish filters) and selling at a fixed 0.8% net gain after fees, compounding over multiple trades. **Profits are not guaranteed, and you risk losing all or part of your investment.**
+The bot profits by buying oversold (near lower BB with oscillators confirming) in uptrends and selling at a fixed 0.8% net gain after fees, compounding over multiple trades. **Profits are not guaranteed, and you risk losing all or part of your investment.**

 - **Strategy Overview**:
-  - **Mean-Reversion + Momentum**: Buys on dips (≤0.1% above 15d low) but only if RSI >50, ROC >0, low drawdown, high volume, and bullish patterns.
-Avoids "falling knives" (quick losers).
+  - **Mean-Reversion + Comprehensive Filters**: Buys near lower BB (≤1.005x) but only if RSI >50, MFI ≤70, MACD bullish, Stochastic oversold (K% ≤30), EMA > SMA, bullish patterns/momentum.
+Avoids weak trends.
-  - **Profit Target**: Strict 0.8% net after fees; no holding beyond signals.
+  - **Profit Target**: Strict 0.8% net after fees; holds until target or bearish signals trigger market sell.
-  - **Risk Management**: 10% allocation/trade, $2 buffer, no overlapping positions per coin.
+  - **Risk Management**: 10% allocation/trade, $2 buffer, no overlapping positions per coin, ATR buffers for slippage/volatility.
-  - **Expected Win Rate**: Backtesting (implied in design) aims for 60%+ wins via filters; small gains (0.8%) but frequent (2–5 signals/week/coin).
+  - **Expected Win Rate**: Design aims for high-confidence entries; small gains (0.8%) but selective (filters minimize losses).
+Losses can exceed gains in adverse markets, potentially depleting your balance.

 - **Profit Calculation Example**:
   - Balance: $100 USDT.
-  - Buy SOLUSDT at $20 (limit, 0.4% fee): Alloc $9.8 (10% - buffer), qty=0.49 SOL, fee=$0.0392, effective cost=$9.8392.
+  - Buy SOLUSDT at $20 (limit, 0.1% fee): Alloc $9.8 (10% - buffer), qty=0.49 SOL, fee=$0.0098, effective cost=$9.8098.
   - Price rises to $20.30 (1.5% up).
-  - Net profit check: (20.30 - 20) / 20 - (0.004 + 0.006) = 0.015 - 0.01 = 0.005 < 0.008 → No sell.
+  - Net profit check: (20.30 - 20) / 20 - (0.001 + 0.001) = 0.015 - 0.002 = 0.013 > 0.008 → Sell if signals allow.
-  - Price hits $20.36: 0.018 - 0.01 = 0.008 → Sell (market, 0.6% fee).
-  - Sell proceeds: $9.9564 - $0.0597 fee = $9.8967.
+  - Sell (limit, 0.1% fee): Target price ~$20.36 (adjusted for fees/ATR), proceeds: $9.9564 - $0.00996 fee = $9.94644.
-  - Profit: $9.8967 - $9.8392 = **$0.0575** (~0.58% net, but scaled to 0.8% target after exact fees).
+  - Profit: $9.94644 - $9.8098 = **$0.13664** (~1.39% gross, 0.8% net after fees).
-  - **Risk Note**: If SOLUSDT drops (e.g., to $19), no sell occurs unless stop-loss added (not in current code), risking loss.
+  - **Risk Note**: If SOLUSDT drops, no sell unless profit target hit; no built-in stop-loss, risking loss.

 - **Overall Profitability**:
-  - Relies on diversified coins (all USDT pairs filtered by criteria).
+  - Relies on all USDT pairs filtered by criteria, including imported assets.
-  - Compounds: 10 trades/month at 0.8% net = ~8% monthly (pre-compound), minus losses (filtered to minimize).
-Losses can exceed gains in adverse markets, potentially depleting your balance.
+  - Compounds: Selective trades at 0.8% net; minus losses (filters aim to minimize).
-  - Enhancements: 15d history for opportunities, alerts for monitoring, graceful shutdown/restart with DB persistence.
+  - Enhancements: 60d history for robust indicators, alerts/dashboard for monitoring, DB persistence for graceful shutdown/restart, pending order tracking for reliable fills.

 ### Installation in Ubuntu 24.04 Linux (Anaconda Python Environment Preferred)